Peckness of Edge Posets

 \end{defn}

-\begin{rem} Heuristically, one may think of the above action as obtained by first having $G$ act separately on the $l$ distinct copies of $P$, and then letting $H$ act by permuting the copies. \end{rem}
+\begin{rmk} Heuristically, one may think of the above action as obtained by first having $G$ act separately on the $\ell$ distinct copies of $P$, and then letting $H$ act by permuting the copies. \end{rmk}

 \begin{lem} For $P$ a graded poset, the action